Sneak peak: Understanding the role of temperament children’s development and parenting in can open up a world of insight into their behavior

 An interesting chat about temperament from my Facebook Group:

-Download the e-book, Understanding Your Child’s Temperament, and gain useful insight into how to parent to meet your child’s unique temperamental needs.
+Download this new toolkit (including temperament quiz, book and more), Tuning into Temperament, and gain useful insight into how to parent to meet your child’s unique temperamental needs.

 The Role of Expectations and Parenting